Breast Implant Removal

 There are several different types of breast lifts.
 For patients with smaller implants or a minimal amount of breast ptosis (saggy breasts), a circumareolar lift (around the areola) can be performed.
 For patients with bigger implants and more breast ptosis, a lollypop lift is an option, which gives a scar around the areola as well as a scar that extends down the breast.
 For patients with big implants and/or significant breast ptosis, an anchor-pattern lift may be necessary.
 Dr. Hirsch has developed a special type of anchor pattern lift that helps maximize blood flow and healing, and retains the maximum amount of breast tissue to help him optimize breast appearance.
 Be sure to ask about this at your consultation with Dr. Hirsch!

+What is breast implant associated ALCL?
+Am I at risk?Breast implant associated Anaplastic Large Cell Lymphoma, or Bia-ALCL, is a rare disease that may arise in patients with breast implants, specifically textured breast implants.
 Bia-ALCL typically presents as a swelling in the breast, usually only on one side, and often occurs many years after the breast implants were implanted.
 When patients undergo imaging studies, there is fluid in the breast, and this may be sampled and the fluid sent for analysis.
 Specific biomarkers such as CD30 may be positive in patients with Bia-ALCL.
 Treatment for Bia-ALCL is a total (en bloc) capsulectomy and additional chemotherapy may be needed.
 This is usually performed by a multidisciplinary team including a plastic surgeon, surgical oncologist, and medical oncologist.